TDEE Calculator

 How Is TDEE Calculated?

 CaloricLab uses the Mifflin-St Jeor equation, which is considered the most accurate formula for estimating BMR in the general population according to multiple peer-reviewed studies.
+Our activity multipliers are calibrated based on the FAO/WHO/UNU clinical standards for human energy requirements, ensuring your results align with established nutritional science.

 Male: BMR = (10 × kg) + (6.25 × cm) − (5 × age) + 5